Today is a great day to research the potential health benefits of pechay.

 This also makes pechay a good source of antioxidants since both of these vitamins can act as antioxidants in your body.

-Besides this, pechay contains lutein and zeaxanthin which are antioxidants that are potent in keeping your eyes healthy.
+Besides this, pechay contains lutein and zeaxanthin, which are antioxidants that are potent in keeping your eyes healthy.

-8. Improves The Immune System
+12. May Improve The Immune System

-9. Pechay Is A Good Source Of Fiber
+13. Pechay Is A Good Source Of Fiber

 Like most other green leafy vegetables, pechay is also rich in fiber.